752000niuniu/CXEngine/readme.md

 ### Current Working on

-1. achitect lua module
+1. battle system
 2. prepare to publish

 ### Introduction

 this project is intend to build a relative complete 2D game. using only C++ and OpenGL,fully source code built.

-this project is using CMake as build system. the author now is only work on Windows. this repo has 2 projects. one is SimpleEngineAll, the second one is externals. externals is used to build third party libs which are assumed immutable.
+this project is using CMake as build system.
+I am only working on Windows. this repo has 2 main cmake projects. one is SimpleEngineAll, the second one is externals. externals is used to build third party libs which are assumed immutable.
 SimpleEngineAll is our main project. its CMakeLists.txt in the repo root dir(SimpleEngine/).

 ### How to build